Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Revisiting the SLOs of Each Request

-We revisit the design of SLOs of recent works on LLM serving and demonstrate that existing SLOs are irrational, and propose a new token-level SLO that is more aligned with user experience, focusing on the relationship between the information processing of the user and the delivery of information by the service.
+In this section, we focus on the user experience of each request, i.e., the SLOs.
+We first introduce the framework of SLOs, which can be customized to represent various requirements proposed in different workloads, as well as revisiting the existing SLOs in recent works on LLM serving.
+Then, we demonstrate a output delay trick that can be used to improve the SLO attainment on existing SLOs, which is counterintuitive.
+Finally, we propose a new SLO that is more aligned with user experience, focusing on the relationship between the information processing of the user and the delivery of information by the service.